SOAP request and http request , configuration. from postman, also. SAP BTP training.

 SOAP Protocol Differences:

-elements.
+The original request follows the SOAP 1.1 structure, which includes an Envelope containing optional Header and required Body elements.
 The modified request, as presented, is not wrapped in the typical SOAP envelope and body, and is rather a direct payload of the operation.
 This can be appropriate if the service endpoint expects a direct XML payload instead of a full SOAP envelope.

 Configuration Details in SAP CPI: